 (ii) Anticancer Drug Design & Discovery

-A unifying general theme is centered around cellular signalling processes and concerns both entities involved in endocrine signaling and its modulation in oncology and endocrinology, as well as the chemistry of signal transduction processes in general, but particularly those involving signalling through the elevation of Ca2+ by so-called "second messengers".
+A unifying general theme is centered around cellular signalling processes and concerns both entities involved in endocrine signalling and its modulation in oncology and endocrinology, as well as the chemistry of signal transduction processes in general, but particularly those involving signalling through the elevation of Ca2+ by so-called "second messengers".

-The work is characterised by a unifying focus to exploit chemical principles for intervention in Biology and Medicine.
-We aim to understand and exploit cell signalling processes in their broadest sense and to demonstrate the power of chemical synthesis for illuminating fundamental biology and for therapeutic intervention in medicine.
+The work is characterised by a unifying focus to exploit chemical principles for intervention in Biology and Medicine, particularly stereochemistry.
+We aim to understand and exploit cell signalling processes in their broadest sense and to demonstrate the power of chemical synthesis and chirality for illuminating fundamental biology and for therapeutic intervention in medicine.
 Synthetic chemistry, particularly for bio-phosphates, nucleotides, second messengers and steroids is underpinned by biochemical assays, protein crystallography and by in silico computational design.
 We hope to uncover basic mechanisms, define new drug targets, design tailored synthetic drug candidates and make a therapeutic difference in areas of unmet medical need, particularly in cancer.

 In Medicinal Chemistry we have also achieved the rare goal of successful Academic Drug Discovery.
 We have defined novel therapeutic concepts and drug targets, pioneered a new structural motif for applications in oncology and women’s health and translated “first-in class” agents from the academic laboratory to 19 Phase I and II human clinical trials to date.
 This was facilitated through the founding of the spin-out company Sterix Ltd that was acquired by big pharma with whom we founded a multi-£M academic-industry partnership.
 Our drugs have been, or are currently in, clinical trials in metastatic breast cancer, endometrial cancer, prostate cancer and endometriosis and have demonstrated clinical benefit in cancer patients, including stable disease, responses and increased progression-free survival.
 Notable here are the steroid sulfatase inhibitors Irosustat (STX64) and PGL2001 and our new multi-targeting drug STX140 (see figures lower left).